qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 ![](./assets/side-by-side-screen.png)

 The illustration below shows how the *Current* page looks in the application.
-The main part of the screen is managed by a `SwipeView`, which is what enables the side by side screens interaction pattern.
-The title and text shown in the figure come from the page inside the `SwipeView`, while the `PageIndicator` (the three dots at the bottom) come from `main.qml` and sit under the `SwipeView`.
-The page indicator shows the user which page that is currently active, helping when navigating.
+The main part of the screen is managed by a `SwipeView`, which is what enables the side by side screen interaction pattern.
+The title and text shown in the figure come from the page inside the `SwipeView`, while the `PageIndicator` (the three dots at the bottom) comes from `main.qml` and sits under the `SwipeView`.
+The page indicator shows the user which page is currently active, which helps when navigating.

 ![](./assets/interface-side-by-side-current.png)